sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/190_Mongodb_array_ops.md

-## 190. MongoDB array ops
+# 190. MongoDB array ops
 Created Saturday 10 June 2023 at 05:49 pm

 ## Arrays in MongoDB
-Arrays are first class structure in MongoDB unlike SQL databases.
+Arrays are a first class structure in MongoDB unlike SQL databases.
 This means that values in documents can be arrays.
 This provides a lot of flexibility.

-However, the array should be bounded, otherwise it will hurt performance.
-If an array is too large, it may be better to create a new collection altogether with each array element storing a reference (via an attribute) to the original document.
+However, try to enforce limits to array array size, otherwise it could hurt performance.
+If an array is too large, it may be better to create a new collection altogether with each array element storing as a reference (via an attribute) to the original document.

 ## 1. Update element in array
 Suppose we have the following situation